Appleeyes/REST-API/Documentation.md

-# API Documentation
+# REST-API Documentation

 ## Introduction

-This API documentation provides details on how to interact with the RESTful API for managing people.
+This REST-API documentation provides details on how to interact with the RESTful API for managing people.
 It includes information on endpoints, request/response formats, setup instructions, and sample API usage.

 ## Base URL